vishkid84/Portfolio-milestone-project/README.md

 The users mentioned they would still prefer a downloadable CV which I have added as part of navbar which downloads as a separate window, this has been tested successfully.
 The users also ranked education and experience in more or less the same level and would be easier to compare.
 So they have been added as two columns side-by-side for desktops and tablets.
 They are vertically placed in mobile view.
 Portfolio section also added, when hovered over gives the project name and brief description.
 When clicked on, it navigates to the project in a separate window.
-All of the above help achieve the user stories.
+All of the above helped achieve the user stories.

-All the links in the site have been tested manually to be working successfully.
+All the links in the site have been tested manually and found to be working successfully.

 In the Contact section, the 'required' attribute has been added to email, phone and email address.
 Users would not be able to submit without filling in these sections.
 Furthermore, if email address is not valid, an error message pops up about it.